 Lecture method is combined with in-class discussions, case studies and home assignments of various kinds.
 Core concepts identified from the textbook will be augmented with supplementary sources (made available to students on the class website) and applied to the real life situations during class activities.
-This course contains a lot of theoretical and abstract ideas that can only be made practical through class activities and discussion.
-Therefore class participation is essential to the success of the course.
+This is a direct classroom instruction course.